kathrin77/iff/readme.txt

 The v2_normalised Version works with normalized data input and delivers much better results.

 Prerequisites:
-You need to have perl 5.10 installed.
+You need to have perl installed to run this.
+Developed with Strawberry Perl v5.28.1
 For Strawberry Perl (Windows):
 To include Path to .\Code in @INC (Windows) see: https://perlmaven.com/how-to-change-inc-to-find-perl-modules-in-non-standard-locations